weihoran/Cloud-Native-Map/Map.md

 ## Container Orchestration

-Automates the deployment, scaling, networking, and management of containerized applications across clusters.
+The automated management and coordination of containerized applications across clusters of hosts, ensuring optimal deployment, scaling, and operation of containers.

 ### Specific Practices